Família

 "Família" is the seventh single by Brazilian rock band Titãs, released in 1987.
 The song is about the everyday issues of a family.

 It was once covered by Molejo on their 1998 album Família.
 The song was featured on the Rede Manchete telenovela Corpo Santo.

 In 2013, bass player and vocalist Nando Reis (now an ex-member) recorded a new version of the song with his sons Théo and Sebastião.
-The new version is being used as the opening theme of the 2013 season of Rede Globo's Malhação.
+The new version was used as the opening theme of the 2013 season of Rede Globo's Malhação.
 While Sebastião played acoustic guitar, Nando Reis and Théo sang, sharing the same microphone, like The Beatles used to do, "in order to create a more familiar atmosphere", according to Reis.